Merging the art of photography with the science of data

 I find myself usually circling the same questions: What pattern am I not seeing yet?
 What happens if I slow down or wait?
 How can I shape this into something clearer, more honest, or more useful?
 The skills matter but mostly as tools—ways to follow curiosity wherever it leads and discover something real.

-With over 10 years of experience in business analytics, I've spent my career driving high-stakes decisions across healthcare, the public sector, and technology-enabled organizations.
+With nearly 20 years of experience in business analytics, I've spent my career driving high-stakes decisions across healthcare, the public sector, and technology-enabled organizations.
 My background includes leading analytics strategy for a large, revenue-generating division within a health system, serving as a Government Innovation Fellow at the Harvard Kennedy School, and most recently supporting analytics and operations for a technology-focused B-Corp.

 I hold an MBA and six-sigma certification from the Indiana University Kelley School of Business and a Bachelor of Arts in Economics & Philosophy from Ohio University.
 This unique combination provides me with a rigorous analytical foundation coupled with a deep appreciation for the "why" behind the data.